estebanmunchjones2019/academind-next.js-article/Next article.md

 ​	-Adding custom data

--Next.js blog demo app
+-Next.js code

--Deploying to vercel
+-Deploying the Next.js app to Vercel

 -Connecting the main domain to vercel

--Testing SSG and ISG
+-Testing SSG and ISR

--Fine tuning: forcing https on subdomain, redicrecting to subdomain.
+-Fine tuning: forcing https usage on subdomain, redicrecting the subdomain